 Workers employed from 1959-1965-Radionuclides of concern were primarily fission products.
 Exposure to fissionable material, transuranics, and activation products became more likely as the number, variety, and power levels of the small reactors increased and new facilities for handling unsealed radioactive materials came online (Sapere Consulting, 2005).
 Doses to the organ of interest for the majority of these workers can be calculated from bioassay results.
 Although some early bioassay results are recorded only in terms of gross activity, ORAUT-OTIB-0054 provides guidance on the assignment of radionuclide-specific intakes of mixed fission and activation products when air sampling or urinalysis data associated with reactors or reactor fuels are available only as gross or total beta activity or gross or total gamma activity.
-The availability of actual bioassay results (and associated program data and documentation/information that support the ability to interpret the internal data) for members of the proposed worker class who were considered radiation workers (and therefore have post-1958 bioassay results available), supports NIOSH's ability to reconstruct dose for those members of the proposed class with sufficient accuracy.
-Because these data include the worst case exposure scenarios for the proposed worker class, as discussed in Section 7.1.1, NIOSH contends that the availability of these data also support the ability to establish a bounding exposure scenario for the entire proposed worker class.
-Although the need to assemble a co-worker dose reconstruction approach has not been deemed necessary up to this point for Area IV of SSFL, NIOSH has determined that a sufficient quantity of internal data exist to support establishing an internal co-worker dose reconstruction approach for this site, if necessary.
+The availability of actual bioassay results (and associated program data and documentation/information that support the ability to interpret the internal data) for members of the evaluated worker class who were considered radiation workers (and therefore have post-1958 bioassay results available), supports NIOSH's ability to reconstruct dose for those members of the evaluated class with sufficient accuracy.
+Because these data would include the worst-case exposure scenarios for the evaluated worker class, as discussed in Section 7.1.1, NIOSH contends that the availability of these data also supports its ability to establish a bounding exposure scenario for the entire evaluated worker class.
+Although research by NIOSH has indicated that those radiation workers who had an internal exposure potential were monitored, NIOSH has deemed it useful to investigate the feasibility of an internal coworker model based on the entirety of the abstracted internal dose records collected by Boice et al. (2006, May 2006).
+Data from the coworker model could be applied in cases where a worker was not monitored, but by today's standards should have been monitored for internal exposure or for a worker for whom the internal data are incomplete or were lost.